Types of Benign Brain Tumor

 When to see a doctor

-However, you should visit your health care provider when you start noticing symptoms like persistent headaches, vision problems, balance and coordination problems, and ear tingling.
+However, you should visit your healthcare provider when you start noticing symptoms like persistent headaches, vision problems, balance and coordination problems, and ear tingling.

 Also, you should see your doctor if you have any form of head injury or trauma.